EvobyteDigitalBiology/r-readstore/README.md

 This README describes r-readstore, the R client (SDK) for the ReadStore API.

+The full **ReadStore Basic documentation** is available [here](https://evobytedigitalbiology.github.io/readstore/)

-r-readstore can be used to access projects, datasets, metadata and attachment files in the ReadStore Database from  Python code.
+r-readstore can be used to access Projects, Datasets, ProData, metadata and attachment files in the ReadStore Database from within R code.
 The package enables you to automate your bioinformatics pipelines, Python scripts and notebooks.

 Check the [ReadStore Github repository](https://github.com/EvobyteDigitalBiology/readstore) for more information on how to get started with ReadStore and setting up your server.